Assistant Secretary for Preparedness and Response (ASPR) Grants

 The primary vehicle through which hospital emergency preparedness activities are funded is the Hospital Preparedness Program under the Assistant Secretary for Preparedness and Response (ASPR) within the U.S. Department of Health and Human Services.
 Since its inception in 2002, the ASPR grant has been administered through a contract between the Virginia Department of Health (VDH) and VHHA.
 As VDH’s subcontractor, VHHA works with its member hospitals through a regional structure that includes, in each of the state’s six regions, a Regional Healthcare Coordinating Center (RHCC) designed to act as a hub in the event of a public health emergency.
 Preparedness planning, drills and budget development all take place through this regional structure.

-ASPR’s Hospital Preparedness Program BP4 funding cycle began July 2015 and will conclude June 2016, and is the fourth year of a five-year grant.
-The grant amount for BP4 for Virginia is $6.3 million.
-Of this amount, $5.8 million has been allocated to VHHA and its members.
+ASPR’s Hospital Preparedness Program BP5 funding cycle began July 2016 and will conclude June 2017, and is the fifthyear of a five-year grant.
+The grant amount for BP5 for Virginia is $6.1 million.
+Of that amount, $5.8 million has been allocated to VHHA and its members.
 The goal of the ASPR Hospital Preparedness Program grant is to enhance capabilities in the following areas:

 - Healthcare System Preparedness